jpverkamp/blog/content/reviews/books/_meta/2023-09-15-book-bingo-retrospective.md

 ## Mini-reviews

 ‡ are my favorites, ∿ I listened to the audiobook.
-Full reviews are linked.
+Full reviews + all reviews for each author are linked.

 ‡ **Sequel (HM: Book 3+)**: {{<crosslink "The Infinite">}} by {{<crosslink "Ada Hoffmann">}}.
 Sci-fi with post-singularity AI acting as gods and a touch of cosmic horror.
 Interesting discussions about neurodiversity.
 My favorite of the series and a solid conclusion.